Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 ---
 services: active-directory
 platforms: dotnet
-author: dstrockis
+author: dstrockis,jmprieur
 ---

 # Authenticating to Azure AD in daemon apps with certificates
 ![](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/30/badge)

+In this sample a Windows console application (TodoListDaemonWithCert) calls a web API (TodoListService) using its app identity.
+This scenario is useful for situations where headless or unattended job or process needs to run as an application identity, instead of as a user's identity.
+The application uses the Active Directory Authentication Library (ADAL) to get a token from Azure AD using the OAuth 2.0 client credential flow, where the client credential is a certificate.

-This sample is similar to [Daemon-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-daemon), except instead of the daemon using a password as a credential to authenticate with Azure AD, it uses a certificate.
+This sample is similar to [Daemon-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-daemon), except instead of the daemon using a password as a credential to authenticate with Azure AD, here it uses a certificate.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414) and [Service to service calls using client credentials](https://github.com/Microsoft/azure-docs/blob/master/articles/active-directory/develop/active-directory-protocols-oauth-service-to-service.md)